graphpaperpress/Sell-Media/readme.txt

 * Tweak: "Default Price" is now changed to "Original Price"
 * Tweak: Updated menu cart class names

-* Fix: Duplicate licenses are no longer installed on re-activation
+* Bug: Duplicate licenses are no longer installed on re-activation
-* Fix: Typo
+* Bug: Typo

 = 1.5 =
 * Fixing issue where a generic function needed to be prefixed